Rewant-1/Innovortex/frontend/README.md

 ### Deploying backend + frontend separately

-- Deploy the mocked FastAPI service (Render/Fly.io/Azure Container Apps) listening on `/:8000`.
+- Deploy the sandbox FastAPI service (Render/Fly.io/Azure Container Apps) listening on `/:8000`.
 - Deploy the Next.js app (Vercel/Netlify).
 Set `NEXT_PUBLIC_BACKEND_URL` to the backend public URL.
 - Optional: run `npm run build && npm start` locally as a smoke test before shipping.

 ## Extending later

-- Swap the mocked endpoints for real APIs by updating `app/main.py`.
+- Swap the sandbox endpoints for real APIs by updating `app/main.py`.
 - Wire Stripe Checkout or other payment provider for a live marketplace flow.
-- Replace fallback arrays with data from a database or CMS for judge-ready demos.
+- Replace fallback arrays with data from a database or CMS for stakeholder-ready launches.